PKBeam/Edda/using-edda.md

 Your song should be ready to map now, but let's check that the timing is correct.

-Place some notes on the major gridlines by left-clicking.
+Turn on the *Metronome* feature in the right sidebar.
 Now play them back using the Play/Pause button in the media controls (or by pressing space).

-Do the drum notes sound synchronised with the music?
+Does the metronome sound like it's synchronised to the music?

 Be sure to check both at the start *and* at the end of your song: